trufflesuite/trufflesuite.com/public/tutorials/building-dapps-for-quorum-private-enterprise-blockchains.md

 };
 ```

 Note that the only thing we had to change was the `port` that Truffle connects to (we changed it to `22000`).
-Because of the magic of VirtualBox and Vagrant, the node running inside the virtual machine is made available to us via local ports, so connecting via `localhost` and `22000` will work just fine.
+Because of the magic of VirtualBox and Vagrant, the node running inside the virtual machine is made available to us via local ports, so connecting via `127.0.0.1` and `22000` will work just fine.

 Now that we have Truffle set up, we can move onto code.